Fat to Fit

 So I wanted to take a minute to thank all of you who read my stuff.
 It has been a cool experience to go through in learning new skills and challenging myself in new ways.
 I said at the beginning that I had a few goals with website.
 Warning: Personal growth information and no cool pictures ahead

 1. I wanted to get off my couch and feel comfortable in a hiking setting.
 I was embarrassed that I had gained weight and I didn’t want to go out and look foolish on a hike.
-I feel like that has been accomplished and I really have to thank some wonderful people I have met out on the trails that were amazingly encouraging.
+So far, I feel like that has been accomplished and I really have to thank some wonderful people I have met out on the trails that were amazingly encouraging.
 While I was huffing and puffing trying to walk up a slight incline, random strangers would say things like “you are doing a great”.
 That does a lot to help a psyche.

 2. Inspire people to get out there as well.
 One of those “if I can you can” moments.
 I’m not sure that I have done this yet but I know the blog inspires me to get out a few times a week, usually with blistered feet and my soleus screaming at me to stay in bed.
 I also learned that the soleus is a muscle on the outside of your calf that gets extremely sore while you are hiking uphill.
 I never knew I had it before but I sure do now, and it likes to constantly remind me that its there!
 With my physical limitations walking/hiking seem to be the main source of exercise I have available from now on so I might as well get used to it.
 I’d say this one is a work in progress.